Skip to content

 • be legally acquiring the property as an individual

-• have never claimed the first home vacant land concession on another project
+• have never claimed the first home vacant land concession on another property

 • have never held an interest in a residence anywhere in Australia or overseas